Here’s my review of the GORUCK 60 lb sandbag – I picked this up to start the GORUCK Sandbag & Ruck Training program.

 This makes them robust, and not exert undue pressure when you are carrying the bag across your shoulder, or chest, etc.

-There’s sort of an “edge” to the material that is very firm, and it’ll wreak havoc on your soft, baby-like hands the first few times you use this bag.
+There’s sort of an “edge” to the material that is very firm, and when the bag is brand new it’ll wreak havoc on your soft, baby-like hands the first two or three times you use this bag.

 The time lapse video above was my first use of the bag, and the webbing between thumb and index was in pain after that workout.